Christian Sagartz

-Christian Sagartz (born 1981) is an Austrian politician of the Austrian People's Party (ÖVP) who has been serving as Member of the European Parliament from 2020 to 2024.
-Currently he is serving as a member of the Landtag.
+Christian Sagartz (born 16 January 1981) is an Austrian politician of the Austrian People's Party (ÖVP) who has been serving as Member of the European Parliament from 2020 to 2024.
+He is currently a Member of the Burgenland State Parliament (Landtag).

 Early life and education

-Sagartz attended University of Vienna, where he earned a BA in political science (2006-2010) and a master's degree in political consultancy (2010-2012).
+Sagartz attended the University of Vienna, where he earned a BA in political science (2006–2010) and a master's degree in political consultancy (2010–2012).